Services

 Gross Operating Surplus

-The surplus accruing to owners from production before deducting any explicit or implicit interest charges, rent or other property incomes payable on the financial assets, land and other natural resources required to carry on the production.
-Estimates for GOS is mainly derived as the value of firms' operating receipts less their operating expenditure, plus depreciation of their fixed assets.
+The surplus accruing to owners from production before deducting property incomes payable on financial assets and other natural resources required to carry on the production.
+Estimates for Gross Operating Surplus are mainly derived as the value of output less intermediate consumption, Compensation of Employees and Other Taxes less Subsidies on Production.
+National accounts adjustments such as financial intermediation services implicitly measured (FISIM) and capitalisation of software as well as research & development (R&D) expenditure are incorporated.

 Net Weighted Balance